xinwenfu/VChat_GMON_SEH/README.md

    * This means we have `00AEFFFF - 00AEFFCC = 33` or a decimal vale of 51 bytes of space.
 This is much less than the `3503` before our SEH overwrite...

 9. Now we want to preform a Short Jump to avoid overwriting the SEH block.
 A short jump is only 2 bytes, and should give us enough space to preform a long jump to the start of the buffer.
-We should usethe tool `/usr/share/metasploit-framework/tools/exploit/nasm_shell.rb`
+We should use the tool `/usr/share/metasploit-framework/tools/exploit/nasm_shell.rb`
    * Run `nasm_shell.rb`, note that it's path may differ
    * enter `jmp short +0xa` to preform a short jump of 10 bytes.

 	<img src="Images/I22.png" width=600>

 10. Copy the output from the `nasm_shell.rb` (`EB08`) into the [exploit4.py](./SourceCode/exploit4.py) exploit script.
-We use the NOP instructions to overwrite the SEH handlers address This allows us to differntiate it from the `A`s, however this could simple be repalced with `A`s . <!--(Makes it stand out?)-->
+We use the NOP instructions to overwrite the SEH handlers address This allows us to differentiate it from the `A`s, however this could simple be repalced with `A`s . <!--(Makes it stand out?)-->
 11. Run the program with the breakpoint set and observe it's outcome.
 We can see the Short Jump!

 	<img src="Images/I23.png" width=600>